NadimGhaznavi/ai/pages/ai-snake-game.md

 * [Matplotlib](https://matplotlib.org/) - Visualization library
 * [IPython](https://ipython.org/) - Used to connect PyGame and Matplotlib

-## Environment Setup
+# Environment Setup
 I strongly recommend setting up a *virtual environment* to run and modify the *AI Snake Game*.
 You will need Python installed in order to do this.
 By using a virtual environment you won't be altering the overall state of your Python installation.
 This will avoid screwing up programs and components on your system that use Python.

-While you can easily run this on Windows, the instructions I have provided are for Linux as that's the system I run.
+While you can easily run this on Windows, the instructions I have provided are for Linux as that is my preferred operating system.
+If you are running on Windows, you might want to follow the links in [technical components](#technical-components) section of this page and use information from those sites on setting up your environment.
+In particular, the [Pyorch](#https://pytorch.org/get-started/locally/) component.

 The command below creates a virtual environment called *ai_dev* in your current working directory.